 Assistant Research Scientist

 You have just wrapped up another workshop where you received great information on how to create meaningful learning experiences for young children.
 However, in the bustle of returning to your practice context, you find it challenging to put your new knowledge into action.

 This is an ideal opportunity for coaching to bridge the gap between what you know about meaningful learning experiences and what you can do to make them a part of your daily practice.

-Beginning with work conducted by Patricia Snyder, director, and her colleagues in 2007, center researchers and leaders have developed, implemented and evaluated pracice-based coaching in efforts to bridge the gap between learning and application.
+Beginning with work conducted by Patricia Snyder and her colleagues in 2007, Center researchers and leaders have developed, implemented and evaluated practice-based coaching in efforts to bridge the gap between learning and application.